JMP-MO/PyEarthTools/docs/api/training/training_index.md

 This is the training package which forms a part of the [PyEarthTools package](https://github.com/ACCESS-Community-Hub/PyEarthTools).

-The rest of this page contains reference information for the components of the Data package.
-The entire data API docs can be viewed at [Training API Docs](training_api.md).
+The rest of this page contains reference information for the components of the Training package.
+The Training API docs can be viewed at [Training API Docs](training_api.md).

 |  Module               |       Purpose                        |   API Docs     |
 |-----------------------|--------------------------------------|----------------|